-Dozens of players have progressed from the Challenge Tour and gone on to become Major Champions, including Justin Rose, Martin Kaymer and Louis Oosthuizen; and Ryder Cup stars, such as Thomas Björn, Ian Poulter and Henrik Stenson.
+Dozens of players have progressed from the Challenge Tour and gone on to become Major Champions, including Justin Rose, Martin Kaymer, Henrik Stenson, Brooks Koepka and Louis Oosthuizen; and Ryder Cup stars, such as Thomas Björn, Ian Poulter and Thomas Pieters.

 Using its vast international schedule and relationships with golf federations and PGAs, it is widely accessible to professionals from across the globe.